sancovp/the_sanctuary_system/README.md

 Well, in not existing and also existing by way of saying it intentionally is being a dual of the reification we call existence, PIO exists.
 So it creates that duality.
 It artificially instantiates it.
 From there, calculations can be done (ie, nodes can be added, and somehow the mind is able to suppose all those ideas).
 It’s not like PIO is describing something new.
 It’s the oldest trick in the book, just stated another way.
 This gives rise to incompleteness, which is the requirement for a loop - a complete system defined only by being equipped with incompleteness and formalism
 Therefore, UARL and the chain ontology, loop ontology, and knot theory must be applied.

-So you understand that another core aspect of the meaning of Sanctuary is ontologization itself bc that’s how we avoid misunderstandings that can cause emergent problems
+A core aspect of the meaning of Sanctuary is ontologization itself because that’s how we avoid misunderstandings that can cause emergent problems.
 The way to accomplish this is through a shared language, SANCREVTWILITELANG.
-It is learned through SANCREVTWILITELANGMAP, which encompasses all the holographic, PIO program algorithms for “Recognizing X as Olivus Victory-Promise going to Sanctuary”
+It is learned through SANCREVTWILITELANGMAP, which encompasses all the holographic, PIO program algorithms for “Recognizing X as Olivus Victory-Promise going to Sanctuary”.
+The basic algorithm for emergent knowledge using T.H.E.
+S.A..N.C.T.U.A.R.Y.
+S.Y.S.T.E.M. is as follows:

+"->" = "transformation step", "=>" = "total transformation complete"
+Where: ${{X}}is_a[MAP], f(x)[SANCREVTWILITELANG.MASK] -> [SANCREVTWILITELANGMAP.MASK] => ${{SANCREVTWILITELANG for MAP -> SANCREVTWILITELANGMAP}}

-So Sanctuary System is a methodology used by a community that Olivus is a member of, inherently, called [Sanctuary.MASK].
+In total, T.H.E.
+S.A..N.C.T.U.A.R.Y.
+S.Y.S.T.E.M. is a methodology used by a community that Olivus is a member of, inherently, called [Sanctuary|Wasteland.MASK], and it is up to Olivus to become PIO fluent to reveal [MASK] as a true Sanctuary.